-Tonya has won several national awards for her work, most recently an Emmy Award in 2016 for her televised piece "Beyond Ferguson" and a national RTDNA Unity Award for her public radio series "Black in Seattle."
-She was named "Journalist of the Year" by the Washington Association for Justice for her reporting on the Seattle Police Department’s handling of a murder investigation.
+Tonya has won several national awards for her work, most recently an Emmy Award in 2016 for her televised piece "Beyond Ferguson," and a national Edward R. Murrow award for her public radio series "Black in Seattle."

 Let me know if you have questions or story tips!